-Making breakfast and lunch for Dean and I is pretty easy.
-However when it comes to preparing dinners in our RV that's a whole different story.
+Making breakfast, lunch and dinner is easy at home, however when it comes to preparing dinners in our RV that's a whole different story.
 Our RV has one induction stove top and a convection broiler combo microwave.
 The meals I cook at home on a 4 gas burner stove top & oven doesn't work well in here.
 I've been modifying recipes to make them work in one skillet and still learning how to make a decent meal in my combo microwave.
 So far I've melted the microwave splatter cover and brought along a microwave safe casserole dish which is way too big for it.
 Ha Ha Ha.
 Listed below are some of the meals I've made on my stove-top which turned out pretty great.
 Recently, I have included recipes that I make at home that I can make in our RV as well to give more options when cooking on the road.
 I Hope you enjoy these recipes and let me know what you think.
 Keep checking back as I continue to add more recipes to my new website.
 Thanks, Debi

 I bought a huge package of Strawberries at the store and decided to make a home made Angel food cake.
 This was my first attempt at making one so I did some online research on various recipes and pulled together ingredients from several to what I already had in my pantry, It turned out pretty good and the home made whip cream was fantastic!

 I want to mention that I do not have a bundt pan, so I made these in a cupcake tin and cooked them for 10 min.
 375F When I touched the tops and it sprang back, it was done.
 If using a bundt pan, I would still cook them at 375F and check it at 25-30 minutes to see if the tops are cooked and springy.
 Also, I read if using a bundt pan to flip over to cool.
 I did not do that with my cupcake tin and they were still light and fluffy.